 The vast majority of thyroid conditions are autoimmune, which means your immune system is attacking your thyroid.
-The hypothyroid form of autoimmune thyroid disease is Hashimoto’s, and the hyperthyroid form (which is what I had) is Graves’ Disease.
+The hypothyroid form of autoimmune thyroid disorder is Hashimoto’s, and the hyperthyroid form (which is what I had) is Graves’ disease.
 It’s incredibly important to know if your thyroid condition is autoimmune because once you develop one autoimmune disease, you’re three times as likely to develop another.

 It’s also important because, as I explain in both of my books, The Thyroid Connection, and The Autoimmune Solution, autoimmune disease can be reversed by addressing its root causes: leaky gut, diet, toxins, infections, and stress.

 There are two main types of thyroid antibodies.
-Thyroid peroxidase antibodies, TPOAb, attack an enzyme used to synthesize thyroid hormones.
+Thyroid peroxidase antibodies (TPOAb) attack an enzyme used to synthesize thyroid hormones.
 TPOAb are commonly elevated in both Hashimoto’s and Graves’ disease patients.
 Thyroglobulin Antibodies (TgAb), attack thyroglobulin, which your thyroid uses to produce its hormones.
-They are typically elevated in Hashimoto’s patients.
+These thyroid antibodies are typically elevated in Hashimoto’s patients.